+We are particularly interested in generic containers: containers in which client code can specify the type of data to be stored.
 We now begin a unit on (1) dealing with data using proper error handling and (2) Sequence data structures.

-Major Topics
+Topics

-- Data abstraction

-- Introduction to Sequences

-- Interface for a smart array

-- Basic array implementation

-- Exception safety

-- Allocation & efficiency

-- Generic containers

-- Node-based structures

-- More on Linked Lists

-- Sequences in the C++ STL

-- Stacks

-- Queues
+- Data abstraction - Introduction to Sequences Interface for a smart array Basic array implementation Exception safety Smart Arrays Allocation & efficiency Generic containers Node-based structures Linked Lists More on Linked Lists Sequences in the C++ STL Stacks Queues